Brooklyn Atlantics: Era before league

-White House Visit
+White House visit

 After the 1865 season, the Atlantics became the first baseball team to visit the White House.
 Arthur Gorman, one of the founders of the Washington Nationals Base Ball Club and an acquaintance of President Andrew Johnson, organized a tournament featuring his team, the Athletic Base Ball Club of Philadelphia and the Atlantics.
 Philadelphia refused to play in the final game as they would not receive any of the gate revenue and left.
 Having known President Johnson since his days as a page in the United States Senate, Gorman offered to take the visiting team to the White House to meet the President.
 Brooklyn accepted and visited on August 30, 1865.
+A daguerreotype of the Atlantics presenting an official team jersey to the President bearing the number “65” is on display at the National Baseball Hall of Fame in Cooperstown, New York.

 League era

 Atlantic had been among the first clubs to declare themselves professional when allowed to do so in 1869.
 However, when the major professional clubs formed the National Association of Professional Base Ball Players in 1871, Atlantic declined to field a team.
 As a result, their best players, including George Zettlein, Bob Ferguson, Joe Start and Lip Pike, jumped to other clubs.

 When Atlantic did join the professional circuit in 1872, it was unable to reestablish itself as a leading club, suffering losing records in each of its four seasons in the league.
 Atlantic was not invited to join the National League when that circuit was formed in 1876, but continued to play an independent schedule until at least 1882.